mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 (doc-gin-client)=
 # Repository Management with GIN Client
 This is the documentation on how to use GIN command line tools for research data management.
-Below is the description of some notation that is used here and that you may not be familiar with: \
+Below is the description of some notation that is used here and that you may not be familiar with:
-[] - square brackets mean an optional argument (inclusive of brackets) \
+- []: square brackets mean an optional argument (inclusive of brackets)
-<> - angle brackets mean that the text within should be replaced with an appropriate argument (inclusive of brackets). \
+- <>: angle brackets mean that the text within should be replaced with an appropriate argument (inclusive of brackets).
+- Both types of brackets can be combined.
-The use of dashes in command argument names indicates that the argument name does not allow for blank spaces.
+- The use of dashes in command argument names indicates that the argument name does not allow for blank spaces.
+- Path arguments most often do not contain spaces.
+If your path does contain spaces, enclose your path argument within single or double quotations.
+For example, use either `gin some-command path/to/my/repository` or `gin some-command "path/to/my repository"`.

 (doc-gin-client-list-commands)=
 ## List All GIN Client Commands